yeabat8tcap/ai-dependency-manager/docs/configuration.md

 ## Configuration Overview

-The AI Dependency Manager uses a YAML configuration file located at `~/.ai-dep-manager/config.yaml` by default.
+The Superintelligence Dependency Manager uses a YAML configuration file located at `~/.superint-dep-manager/config.yaml` by default.
 Configuration can be overridden using environment variables or command-line flags.

 ### Configuration Precedence